As a driver, I always wonder how companies make the tires we enjoy using on our vehicles. So, how are tires made?

 With the evolution of technology, the tire-making business is no longer as complicated and manual as a hundred years ago.
 Companies have research and development departments that continuously seek innovations to aid their manufacturing process.

 Some companies invent unique manufacturing machines to speed up the production process.
 The progress in making the tire is just like the usual production plant that you could imagine.
 It starts by mixing the ingredients until it reaches the molding machines.

 Tires need to be heated to complete the molding process.
 Tread patterns and sidewall details form at this stage.
 This step is the vulcanizing stage or the stage that hardens the rubber and helps cure it.

 Forming the tire is not enough.
 The process does not end when you see it as an excellent tire.
 Testing is necessary to confirm if it delivers the desired performance.

-Tire companies usually have their own testing methods at their testing facility.
+Tire companies usually have their testing methods at their testing facility.
 Companies also conduct road tests to check for the tire’s actual road performance.

-Failure to test a tire properly will only result in market recall like Continental Tires recalling about 94,000 tires.
+Failure to test a tire properly will only result in a market recall like Continental Tires recalling about 94,000 tires.

 There are a lot of components of a tire.
 These components fall into several categories: natural rubber, synthetic polymer, steel belts, chemical agents, curing systems, etc.